Oakminer AI

 Wireframes & Mockups

-Mockups turn vague ideas into clear, actionable goals.
+Our day-to-day relied on the notion that mockups turn vague ideas into actionable goals.

 Conversational UX design focuses on creating intuitive and engaging dialogues between humans and machines.
 It combines UX principles, linguistics, and AI technologies to craft interactions that feel humane and natural.